groenlid/docker-builder/README.md

 {
     "type": "manual",
     "dockerfile": "", // Dockerfile to build the project.
 Optional and defaults to Dockerfile "buildcontext": "root" | "projectdir", // In which context should the dockerfile be built.
-In YT3 context or in projectdir context.
+In the root context or in projectdir context.
 Optional field with default set to root.
 }
 ```